ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 Loosely, `__main__.py` is to a package what a `main()` function is to a console script.
 (E.g., “[main functions are often used to create command-line tools by specifying them as entry points for console scripts](https://docs.python.org/3/library/__main__.html#packaging-considerations).”)

 # Finish development and upload to PyPI
+Here I walk through—stage by stage, and command by command—the process of:
+* creating a virtual environment,
+* finishing your development in a local “editable” or “development” install,
+* building your project and turning it into a distribution package that can be uploaded to PyPI,
+* uploading it to TestPyPI,
+* testing your distribution by created a new virtual environment and installing your project from TestPyPI.
 ## Create a virtual environment
 From here on, I’m assuming that you’re using a virtual environment.
 I use [venv](https://docs.python.org/3/library/venv.html), noting that, per the Python Packaging User Guide (§ “[Installing packages using pip and virtual environments](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)”):
-“If you are using Python 3.3 or newer, the venv module is the preferred way to create and manage virtual environments.”
+“If you are using Python 3.3 or newer, the `venv` module is the preferred way to create and manage virtual environments.”

 Generally, see:
 * [§ 12.
 Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html) of Python Docs.